 Fishing and boating

 Fishing in Kakadu is not only fun, it is a privilege.
-The traditional owners of Kakadu ask that we respect their request to use sustainable fishing practices and to abide by the BE CROCWISE message when boating and fishing in Kakadu.
+The park’s traditional owners ask that you use sustainable fishing practices and be crocwise at all times when boating and fishing in Kakadu.

-Although Kakadu has the same fishing bag limits as the Mary River and Daly River (see below), using sustainable fishing, such as catch and release, ensures fish stocks will remain for generations of Bininj/Munguy and Balanda visitors for years to come.
+Although Kakadu has the same fishing-bag limits as the Mary River and Daly River, using sustainable fishing practices (such as catch and release) will ensure plentiful fish stocks for Bininj/Mungguy and non-Aboriginal visitors for years to come.

-Please fish in the areas set aside for locals and travellers – these are made available to protect the traditional hunting areas of Kakadu’s traditional owners.
+Please fish only in the areas set aside for locals and travellers to protect the hunting areas of Kakadu’s traditional owners.

-All Kakadu’s fishing waterways are home to saltwater crocodiles and the utmost precautions should be taken when fishing and boating.
+All of Kakadu’s fishing waterways are home to saltwater crocodiles.
+Please take extreme care when fishing or boating.

 Crocodiles may hang around boat ramps and areas frequented by people fishing, and they are not scared to have a go at fish being reeled in.
-Land-based fishing can be dangerous; we advise you stand no less than 5 metres from the bank and never enter the water under any circumstance.
+Land-based fishing can be dangerous – we advise you to stand at least 5 metres from the bank and not to enter the water under any circumstances.